100 NEW JOBS: Keurig Dr Pepper officially opens new manufacturing plant in Newbridge, County Kildare

 Those in attendance were then invited inside the building, where food and beverages were served, and a short video presentation was played which recounted the development of the plant.

-Following the presentation, KPR Ireland's Human Resources Director Orla Shinners also mentioned the company's charitable ventures with Newbridge Tidy Towns and St Mark's Special School in Newbridge.
+Following the presentation, KDP Ireland's human resources director Orla Shinners also mentioned the company's charitable ventures with Newbridge Tidy Towns and St Mark's Special School in Newbridge.

 "Its (the county's) close proximity to Dublin Port and Dublin Airport ensures that Kildare is always prime to local investment, and I'm sure that this will not be the last investment to be made in Kildare this year."